SteveRyherd/OnlineIndicator/README.md

 ## Why Online Indicator?

-The macOS Wi-Fi icon only shows whether you’re connected to a router.
-It doesn’t tell you if your internet is actually working or if something is blocking your connection.

-Online Indicator replaces it with a live status icon that checks whether your internet traffic is getting through.
-You can instantly see if you’re online, offline, or blocked without opening any apps.
+The macOS WiFi icon only shows that you are connected to a router, not whether your internet is actually working or being blocked.
+Online Indicator replaces it with a live status icon that verifies real internet connectivity at the network level, so you can instantly see if you are online, offline, or blocked without opening any apps, giving you a smarter and slightly geekier way to understand your connection at a glance.

-You can also customize the icon using Apple’s SF Symbols and choose your own colors for each status, so it looks and works the way you prefer.
-This way, you can understand your network status at a glance.

 <br>

 ## Features

-- **Live status in the menu bar** — see at a glance if you're online, blocked, or offline
-- **Three distinct states** — Connected, Blocked (network up but no internet), and No Network
-- **Customisable check interval** — 30 seconds(default) or set your own
-- **Custom ping URL** — test against any endpoint you choose, not just the default
-- **Fully customisable icons** — choose any SF Symbol and any colour for each state
-- **Optional menu bar label** — add a short text label alongside the icon
-- **Local IP address display** — see your IPv4 and IPv6 addresses directly from the menu
+🛜 **Ditch the boring Wi-Fi icon** <br>
+Your menu bar deserves better than a grey Wi-Fi symbol that tells you nothing.
+Online Indicator replaces it with a live status icon that actually means something: <br>
+🟢 Green when you're online <br>
+🟡 Yellow when something's off <br>
+🔴 Red when you're out <br>
+Three states, always in sight, no guessing.

+🎨 **Make it yours** <br>
+Choose any SF Symbol as your icon, pick any colour for each state, add a custom text label that shows right in the menu bar, or apply one of 15 ready-made Icon Sets to change the whole look in a single tap.

+📡 **Flexible monitoring** <br>
+Choose any URL to ping and set how often the check runs, from every 30 seconds to once an hour.

+🔍 **Quick IP peek** <br>
+Your IPv4 and IPv6 are always one click away in the menu, tap to copy instantly.

 <br>